 What's Happening Now

-Site work has dramatically transformed Liberia’s landscape this summer.
+Site work dramatically transformed Liberia’s landscape last summer.
 Olde Towne Landscaping recently removed the 1950s-era garage, (below left) and cleared trees in preparation for the construction of rest rooms.
-Although some mature trees have been removed from the area surrounding the house, a line of birch trees at the front entrance has been added to approximate Liberia’s appearance during the Civil War.

 Site Work Transforms Landscape

 A couple from Raleigh, N.C. donated 11 pieces of beautifully crafted furniture and accessories dating from between 1835 and 1850 that have been placed throughout the house.
 The gift was made possible through the efforts of N.C. antiques dealer Charlie Miller, who both brokered the donation and delivered the pieces to Manassas.
 Miller arranged the donation with the help of Bill Beck, the Fredericksburg antiques dealer who has been donating his services to find furnishings at auction.